Realtek RTL8191SE Driver, Wi-Fi Missing, No Networks Detected, and Code 31 Errors

 How this played out: No confirmed fix was reported.
 Hardware failure was suspected, but never conclusively proven.

-Problem: Adapter working, but Wi-Fi cannot be turned on
+Problem: Windows reports Realtek RTL8191SE adapter working, but Wi-Fi cannot be turned on

 What users observed: Following a battery drain while the laptop was closed, Windows 10 showed wireless capabilities as disabled.
 The toggle would not stay on, physical switches did nothing, and airplane mode was already off.